CHME5137/Syllabus/README.md

 * Don't pretend someone else's work is your own.
 Don't pretend you did something you didn't.
 * Using code snippets found online is a common way to program, but in an academic setting especially it is important that you add a comment where you got it from.
 * Collaboration with classmates is usually encouraged in this course, but unauthorized collaboration when explicitly asked not to is cheating.
 In any case: when helping others, try not to just give them your code, but help them figure it out themselves.
 They will learn better, and you will also learn from it.
+* We will be exploring and discussing how and when to use AI assistants like ChatGPT to help you write code.
+You must acknowldege when and how you use these tools, and don't use them if/when asked not to.

 ## Student Accommodations
 Northeastern University and the Disability Resource Center (DRC) are committed to providing disability services that enable students who qualify under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act Amendments Act (ADAAA) to participate fully in the activities of the university.